AOMediaCodec/av1-spec/annex.b.superframes.md

-## Annex B: Nominal bitstream interchange format
+## Annex B: Length delimited bitstream format
 {:.no_count}

 ### Overview
 {:.no_count}

-An AV1 bitstream consists of a number of OBUs that may typically be held within a container format alongside audio and timing information.
+[Section 5][] defines the syntax for OBUs.
+[Section 5.2][] defines the low-overhead bitstream format.

-This annex defines one simple method of packing OBUs into a bitstream format, other methods are also allowed.
+This annex defines a length-delimited format for packing OBUs into a format that enables skipping through temporal units and frames more easily.

-### Bitstream syntax
+### Length delimited bitstream syntax
 {:.no_count}

 | --------------------------------------------------------- | ---------------- |